dodevca/business-plan-bep/README.md

-# Business Plan BEP Calculator — by Dodevca
+# Business Plan BEP Calculator

 ## About This Project
 A web-based application to assist business owners and entrepreneurs in calculating Break-Even Points (BEP) using interactive financial inputs.
 Built with Python and Streamlit, this tool provides visualizations and simulations to understand business profitability and sensitivity analysis before launching a business.